TLDR: you want code completions while working with ROS2

 METHOD 4: manually create a compile_commands.json file

-file with the following contents, making sure to edit the filepaths accordingly:
+If all else fails, try dropping in a minimal compile_commands.json file with the following contents, making sure to edit the filepaths accordingly:

 |